What is gerd?

 How is gastroesophageal reflux disease (GERD) diagnosed?

 To find out if you have GERD, your doctor will do a physical exam and ask you questions about your health.
-Your doctor may ask about your symptoms, such as whether you often have heartburn.
-If you do have heartburn often, your doctor may suggest a medicine that reduces or blocks stomach acid.
+Your doctor may ask about your symptoms, such as whether you often have heartburn or regurgitation.
+If you do have heartburn or regurgitation often, your doctor may suggest a medicine that reduces or blocks stomach acid.

-If your heartburn goes away after you take the medicine, your doctor will probably diagnose GERD.
-You may or may not need any tests.
+If your heartburn or regurgitation goes away after you take the medicine, you may not need any tests.

 • An upper gastrointestinal endoscopy.